kanisterio/kanister/docs/templates.rst

 -----------------

-RepositoryServers are a Kanister CustomResource that contain information about storage, repository, and server details which are required for running a Kopia repository server instance, which can be further used for data operation artifacts.
+RepositoryServers are a Kanister CustomResource that contain information about storage, repository, and server details.
+These details are required to run a Kopia repository server instance, which can then be further used for data operation artifacts.

 In contrast to Secrets and ConfigMaps, an ActionSet can optionally reference only a single repository server, eliminating the need to name the RepositoryServer in the